Arts and Cultural Heritage and State Funded Grants

 McKnight Funded Grants

-- Artist Fellowships
+- R2AC Artist Fellowship

-- Individual Artist Grants
+- Individual Artist Grant

-- Anishinaabe Arts Initiative Grants & Fellowships
+- Anishinaabe Arts Initiative Grants & Fellowship

 Total Estimated Project Expenses: Please list all of the allowable budgetary expenses associated with this project.
 The Estimated Project Costs may be greater than, less than, or equal the funding limit.